 About Emilio I. Alarcon

 Dr. Alarcon was born in Santiago, Chile.
 He received his B.Sc. in Chemistry under the supervision of Professor Eduardo Lissi, the most cited Scientist in Chile, at Universidad de Santiago de Chile (2005) exploring the chemiluminescent mechanisms of tryptophan oxidation.
 He then pursued his MSc and Ph.D. training in Chemistry, Pontificia Universidad Catolica de Chile (2009).
 Dr. Alarcon moved to Ottawa with his wife, where he undertook postdoctoral training (2009-2014) at Dr. Tito Scaiano’s laboratory, at the University of Ottawa.
-With his unique skills and vision for redefining translational research, Dr. Alarcon was recruited to the Division of Cardiac Surgery at the University of Ottawa Heart Institute in July 2014 and became an Assistant Professor at the Faculty of Medicine at the University of Ottawa in 2015.
+With his unique skills and vision for redefining translational research, Dr. Alarcon was recruited to the Division of Cardiac Surgery at the University of Ottawa Heart Institute in July 2014 and became an Assistant Professor in 2015, and recently promoted to Associate Professor at the Faculty of Medicine at the University of Ottawa.

 Dr. Alarcon is also the founder of the first Live Streaming Science Radio from a laboratory: BEaTS Research Radio (http://www.beatsresearch.com/Radio.html), which aims to connect Scientist with their communities.

 Despite recent advancements in treatments and technologies, cardiovascular diseases (CVDs) still claim about 17 million lives per year.
 This makes CVDs the #1 cause of morbidity worldwide.
 (Image: Ella Maru Studio)